genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 </div>
 ```

 When you load the app, you can now click the hamburger menu in the top-left corner and see the reset button.
-Clicking it will execute the `resetLayout()` function in the `home.ts` file; but we still need to set up the actual functionality.
+Clicking it will execute the `resetLayout()` function in the **home.ts** file; but we still need to set up the actual functionality.

 :::info
-If you've changed the structure of your application from the default you might not be able to access `Home` via `x.lastChild` like we did in the click handler.
+If you've changed the structure of your application from the default, you might not be able to access `Home` via `x.lastChild` like we did in the click handler.
 You may need to experiment with getting a reference to the `Home` yourself, use events, or the `Foundation Store`.
 :::

 #### Reload the default